raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 [^regex]: In common programming jargon, a "regular expression" refers any of a family of pattern-matching and extraction languages, that can match a variety of languages.
 In computer science, a "regular expression" is a specific pattern matching language that recognizes regular languages only.
 To avoid confusion, in this essay we will use the word "regex" (plural "regexen") to refer to the programming construct.

 Regexen are--fundamentally--descriptions of sets of strings.
-A simple examble is the regex `/^0|1(0|1)*$/`, which describes the set of all strings that represent whole numbers in base 2, also known as the "binary numbers."
+A simple example is the regex `/^0|1(0|1)*$/`, which describes the set of all strings that represent whole numbers in base 2, also known as the "binary numbers."

 In computer science, the strings that a regular expression matches are known as "sentences," and the set of all strings that a regular expression matches is known as the "language" that a regular expression matches.

-So for the regex `/^0|1(0|1)*$/`, its language is "The set of all binary numbers," and strings like `0`, `11`, and `1010101` are sentences in its language, while strings like `01`, `two`, and `Kltpzyxm` are sentances that are not in its language.[^Kltpzyxm]
+So for the regex `/^0|1(0|1)*$/`, its language is "The set of all binary numbers," and strings like `0`, `11`, and `1010101` are sentences in its language, while strings like `01`, `two`, and `Kltpzyxm` are sentences that are not in its language.[^Kltpzyxm]

 [^Kltpzyxm]: Be sure to read this paragraph our loud.

 Regexen are not descriptions of machines that recognize strings.
 Regexen describe "what," but not "how."
 To actually use regexen, we need an implementation, a machine that takes a regular expression and a string to be scanned, and returns--at the very minimum--whether or not the string matches the expression.

-Regexen implemplementations exist on most programming environments and most command-line environments. `grep` is a regex implementation.
+Regexen implementations exist on most programming environments and most command-line environments. `grep` is a regex implementation.
 Languages like Ruby and JavaScript have regex libraries built in and provide syntactic support for writing regex literals directly in code.

 The syntactic style of wrapping a regex in `/` characters is a syntactic convention in many languages that support regex literals, and we repeat them here to help distinguish them from formal regular expressions.